groupdocs/reference.groupdocs.com/content/sites/groupdocs/search/english/java/com.groupdocs.search.common/outputadapter/_index.md

 public abstract class OutputAdapter extends ResultBuilderFactory
 ```

 Represents the base class of an output adapter that is used to collect an output in a generalized form.
-The currently available adapters are  FileOutputAdapter ,  StreamOutputAdapter , and  StringOutputAdapter .
+The currently available adapters are  FileOutputAdapter ,  StreamOutputAdapter ,  StructureOutputAdapter , and  StringOutputAdapter .

 **Learn more**